EdwardOu98/PersonalAssistant/README.md

 This is a project migrated from my Senior Design Project in UCI, which was a Smart Mirror.
 The current code resembles most functionalities of the back-end program for the smart mirror, with all the health-related functions removed.
+All the credencials and API keys are also removed from the documents uploaded here.